signmotion/aides_examples/aides/python/study_language_fastapi/README.md

 # Study Language FastAPI

-The server for learning English.
+The server for learning language.

 Powered by FastAPI.